zhichenghao/Ontology/index.md

 - what is the function of ontology (relationships in ontological modelling)
 - raltion of onotological model: higher-arity, Cardinality
 Next:
-- find the example of four types of ontology
 - how to create the one ontology by using any tools?
 - how to do annotation on ontology?
 - how to apply ontology in different technologies such as process mining?